"Don't EVER change who you are for anyone but YOU & live every moment as the gift that it is." Linda Suarez Grandstaff

 display a strong personal style no matter what the current fashion trends are featuring

-are always the trend setter in your group of friends and family
+are always the trend setter in your group of friends, family and co-workers

-love to own and wear hand fabricated one of a kind objects
+love to own and wear hand fabricated one of a kind designs

-are someone who embraces and showcases your individuality
+are someone who embraces and celebrates your individuality

 enjoy expressing your personal taste with your accessories